flipacholas/Architecture-of-consoles/articles/master-system.md

 {{< tab name="The need for modularity" >}}

 {{% inner_markdown %}}
 When I previously analysed the design of Nintendo's PPU, I made emphasis at its internal memory architecture.
-While limited, some constraints were [intentional]({{< ref "nes" >}}#secrets-and-limitations) as it enabled the system to be expanded with the use extra hardware included in the game cartridge, keeping the costs down in the process.
+While limited, some constraints were [somewhat beneficial]({{< ref "nes" >}}#secrets-and-limitations) as it enabled the system to be expanded with the use extra hardware included in the game cartridge, keeping the costs down in the process.

 The VDP doesn't take advantage of this modular approach.
 Instead, Sega implemented a different solution that in turn saves cartridge costs.
 The smaller background layer and horizontal interrupts are examples of this.
 {{% /inner_markdown %}}